 Aside from energy-saving heater, taking a shorter shower and buying energy-efficient products, we’ve got here some simple tips and tricks and hacks that’ll save electricity, get your mood up and mother nature dancing from side to side!

-1. Opt for LED lights
+1. Opt for LED bulbs

 This one’s an electric power saver.
 But don’t take our word for it, just breathe in these wonderful numbers: